MeltwaterArchive/storyplayer/modules/uuid/fromUuid.md

 _fromUuid()_ allows you to generate new UUID strings.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UuidDetermine_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\FromUuid_.

 ## Behaviour And Return Codes